 With Championship status confirmed, Clough decided to give a nod to the future on the final day with second-half introductions for 19-year-old Mark Dudley and 16-year-old Mark O'Brien, on at centre-half before even joining as a full-time Academy scholar.

-The 2009/10 season saw the Rams finish the campaign in fourteenth spot, a very respectable finish considering the huge injury list Clough had to contend with.
-Season highlights included victories over local rivals Nottingham Forest (1-0) and Champions Newcastle United (3-0) at Pride Park Stadium.
+The 2009/10 season saw the Rams finish the campaign in fourteenth spot, a very respectable finish considering a number of injuries.

-The following year saw the Rams amongst the top sides early in the campaign, but a poor run of form during the winter months saw them slide down the table and finish in 19th place, Youngsters John Brayford and James Bailey, signed from Crewe Alexandra the previous summer, both enjoyed excellent seasons while a number of players from the Academy - Callum Ball, Ross Atkins and Jeff Hendrick - featured in the remaining weeks of the season.
+The following year saw the Rams amongst the top sides early in the campaign, but a poor run of form during the winter months saw them slide down the table and finish in 19th place.

-The start of the 2011/12 campaign saw Derby record four wins from their first four games for the first time since 1905 as they surged towards the top of the Championship.
-15-year-old Mason Bennett made his professional debut in a 2-0 defeat at Middlesbrough in October 2011 and became Derby County's youngest ever player at 15 years and 99 days old.
-The side went on to finish 12th in the table.
+The start of the 2011/12 campaign saw Derby record four wins from their first four games for the first time since 1905 as they surged towards the top of the Championship, but ended the season in 12th spot.
+15-year-old Mason Bennett made his professional debut in a 2-0 defeat at Middlesbrough in October 2011 and became Derby's youngest ever player at 15 years and 99 days.

-In 2012/13 Derby had one of the best home records in the league and finished tenth in the table, with Academy product Will Hughes stepping into the first-team to become a regular.
-However, their poor away form denied them the chance to challenge for the top six.
+In 2012/13 Derby had one of the best home records in the league and finished tenth in the table.Their poor away form denied them the chance to challenge for the top six.

 2013/14 proved to be a record breaking season for Derby, who went on to finish third in the Sky Bet Championship and in the process they recorded a club record 85 points in a 46 game season.
 They also finished as the division's leading goalscorers with 84 goals and hit six more during the 6-2 Play-Off Semi Final aggregate scoreline against Brighton & Hove Albion, only to lose 1-0 to Queens Park Rangers in the Play-Off Final at Wembley Stadium.